SakilAaa/SakilAaa.github.io/_news/2022-lorem.md

 ---
-title: Lorem ipsum sit amet, consectetur adipiscing elit, sed do eiusmod tempor
+title: Thrilled to arrive in Los Angeles and begin my exchange at UCLA 🥳
-date: 2022-01-12 00:01:00 +0800
+date: 2025-01-09 14:00:00 +0800
 ---